 You can follow a few small trails alongside the creek.

 There are also a few wooded trails you will pass on the paved pathway including one right before you get to the deck.
 By the water, you will find some rocks that look like an old staircase.
 Over time, they have been taken over with moss.

 Offering an upstream view, this area feels like a forgotten, magical city.
-A place where fairies may once have roamed.
-The scattered river rocks are really large.
+The scattered river rocks are huge.
 Slowly but inevitably, Mother Nature has had her way and smoothed over even the strongest of stones.

 Looking for more cool places to explore?

 Standing tall and watching over you are giant, mature trees.
 There’s no telling what stories they could tell.
-They provide intermittent shade and a crisp, fresh coolness to the air.
+They provide intermittent shade and breathe a crisp, fresh coolness into the air.